-iv.
+- iv.
 Submit certification from a healthcare provider that the student is currently free of the signs and symptoms of active tuberculosis.
-This certification must be renewed every 6 months.
+This certification must be renewed every 6 months. - b.

-- b.
 Students found to have positive TB results while completing pre-clinical screening requirements for DePaul University must complete the following prior to the first day of the clinical rotation: - i.
 Obtain a chest x-ray and submit the results. - ii.
 Submit certification from a healthcare provider that the student is currently free of the signs and symptoms of active tuberculosis.
 This certification must be renewed every 6 months.
-If the student shows signs and symptoms of active tuberculosis during the provider evaluation, the student may not begin the clinical rotation until documentation of a completed course of prophylactic therapy and certification of currently being free of the signs and symptoms of active tuberculosis has been completed. - 2.
-Titers for Rubeola, Mumps, Rubella, Varicella.
-A TITER is MANDATORY to document immunity.
-(Note: Vaccination or history of the disease is necessary to develop immunity).
-The titer MUST contain the titer value as well as the reference norm.
-The required titers are as follows: - a.
-Rubeola IgG - b.
-Mumps IgG - c.
-Rubella IgG - d.
-Varicella IgG
+If the student shows signs and symptoms of active tuberculosis during the provider evaluation, the student may not begin the clinical rotation until documentation of a completed course of prophylactic therapy and certification of currently being free of the signs and symptoms of active tuberculosis has been completed.

+2. Measles, Mumps, and Rubella (MMR): A vaccination series OR titers are necessary to document immunity.
+If uploading a titer, ensure the document contains the titer value as well as the reference norm.
+The required titers are as follows:

+- a.
+Rubeola IgG

+- b.
+Mumps IgG

+- c.
+Rubella IgG